If You Drink Coffee Almost As Much As You Drink Water, Here Are 31 Products You’re Gonna Love

 "I loved the size and shape of this pitcher.
 It made a really nice, clean pour to try my hand at latte art.
 The pitcher is exceedingly well made.
 I feel like it will hold up to many years of use.
 The pen was also interesting and added another way to help me create art without the use of a toothpick or disposable stirrer.
 The item was nicely packaged and came securely wrapped.
 I would definitely recommend." —Shel

-Get it from Amazon for 11.97+ (available in four sizes and seven colors).
+Get it from Amazon for 11.97+ (available in five sizes and eight colors).

 3. A cold brew coffee maker to prep your morning fix the night before and wake up to some freshly made iced coffee ready to give you the energy you need for the day.
 It's airtight to keep all the delicious flavor in and comes with an ultra-fine mesh filter to keep those pesky coffee grounds out!